marklove5102/prvhash/README.md

 2<sup>159</sup>.
 The initial parameters can be varied at will, and will not "break" the PRNG.
 Setting only the `Seed` value guarantees a random start point within the whole PRNG period, with at least 2<sup>64</sup> spacing.
+It is generally recommended to initialize `lcg` and `Hash` variables to 0.

+Since the PRNG is based on multiplication with recurrence, it can be classified as "chaotic".
+An extremely small number (just `sys_size_bits` which is 192 out of 2<sup>64</sup> for this minimal PRNG) of its possible PRNG cycles have reduced periods, but they are never shorter than 2<sup>hash_bits-hash_count</sup>, which depends on the number of hashwords, as hashwords are linear accumulators similar to Weyl sequences (2<sup>63</sup> for this minimal PRNG).

 The example code follows:

 ```c